William Harry Stodalka

-William Harry Stodalka (born November 9, 1931) was a Canadian politician.
+William Harry Stodalka (November 9, 1931–March 6, 2025) was a Canadian politician.
 He served in the Legislative Assembly of Saskatchewan from 1975 to 1978, as a Liberal member for the constituency of Maple Creek.
-He was born in 1931 in Richmound, Saskatchewan to a German father and Scottish mother.
+He was born in Richmound, Saskatchewan to a German father and Scottish mother.
 He attended the University of Alberta where he earned a Masters of Arts and Bachelor of Education degree.
 He married Josephine Elizabeth Kambeitz in 1953 and had five children.
 He was a school superintendent.